tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The `drm:clientToken` tag MAY contain a string leaf node.
 If present, the string value of the leaf node MUST be interpreted as a client token.

 The `drm:clientToken` tag MAY contain a `drm:href` attribute.
-If present, sending an authenticated GET request to the value of the `drm:href` attribute MUST result in an response with the `Content-Type` server set to `text/plain`.
+If present, sending an authenticated GET request to the value of the `drm:href` attribute MUST result in an response with the `Content-Type` server set to `vnd.librarysimplified/drm-client-registration-token`.
 The contents of the entity-body MUST be interpreted as a client token.

-The behavior of the client token obtained from a `drm:clientToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.
+The meaning of the client token obtained from a `drm:clientToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.

 ### Client token under ACS

 When the Adobe ACS DRM scheme is in use, the client token MUST be interpreted as base64-encoded `authData` that can be used to obtain an Adobe ID.
 If the client already has an Adobe ID, the client token MAY be ignored.

 If no client token is provided, and the client has no Adobe ID, the client MAY proceed with fulfilling a book as usual, but will most likely be unable to download or decrypt the ACS-encrypted resource.